TeiturMcSwagger/P7-Matchmaking-Backend/README.md

 Tsoa also allows us to abstract away request and response parameters, and instead work with method arguments (body/parameters) and returns (response).

 See the existing controllers for usage of the decorators, and how to inject dependencies.
-In order to make new depencies available for DI, follow the same pattern in /lib/common/inversify.config.ts.
+In order to make new dependencies available for DI, follow the same pattern in /lib/common/inversify.config.ts.

 IMPORTANT IMPORTANT IMPORTANT IMPORTANT IMPORTANT